 +1° for wind speeds around 5 knots

 Based on our experiences, Starboard’s recommended trim is based on the back wing 255 cm2 -2°.
 Keep this in mind.
 The Starboard back wing 255cm2 -2 is for sale as a loose item.

 The Starboard fuselage 115cm plus comes:

 - As a loosely available accessory

-- The Starboard Carbon Race plus (the back wing is 255 cm2 -2 ° is included)
+- The Starboard Carbon Race plus (here’s the back wing 255 cm2 on it)

-- The Starboard IQfoil carbon and alu (the back wing is 255 cm2 -2° is included)
+- The Starboard IQfoil carbon and Starboard IQfoil alu (here the back wing is 255 cm2 -2° on)

 Conclusion Starboard Fuselage 115 cm plus